tsgates/arch-wiki-markdown/wiki/ZFS.md

        # modprobe zfs

-Import your pool:
+Import the pool:

        # zpool import -a -R /mnt

-Mount your boot partitions (if you have them):
+Mount the boot partitions (if any):

        # mount /dev/sda2 /mnt/boot
        # mount /dev/sda1 /mnt/boot/efi

-Chroot into your ZFS filesystem:
+Chroot into the ZFS filesystem:

        # arch-chroot /mnt /bin/bash

-Check your kernel version:
+Check the kernel version:

        # pacman -Qi linux
        # uname -r

 uname will show the kernel version of the archiso.
-If they are different, you will need to run depmod (in the chroot) with the correct kernel version of your chroot installation:
+If they are different, run depmod (in the chroot) with the correct kernel version of the chroot installation:

        # depmod -a 3.6.9-1-ARCH (version gathered from pacman -Qi linux)

-This will load the correct kernel modules for the kernel version installed in your chroot installation.
+This will load the correct kernel modules for the kernel version installed in the chroot installation.

-Regenerate your ramdisk:
+Regenerate the ramdisk:

        # mkinitcpio -p linux